ReaperOAK/KCAdashboard/CONTRIBUTING.md

 ---

-# Support/Admin UI/UX Refactor (July 2025)
+# Chess Dashboard UI/UX Refactor (July 2025)

-All support and admin dashboard UI is now modular, beautiful, and accessible.
-When contributing to support/admin dashboard components:
+All chess dashboard pages and components are now modular, beautiful, and accessible.
+When contributing to chess dashboard components:
 - Use pure, focused, reusable functional React components and Hooks.
 - Follow the KCA color system in `colour_scheme.md` and Tailwind config.
 - All styling must use TailwindCSS and design tokens (no inline styles).